 Close Encounters of the Storytelling Kind

 A wise person once said, "The best part of an adventure is the people you meet along the way."
-Come hear about some of the “close encounters” Dolores has had along her storytelling journey, including a cooking lesson from Kathryn Tucker Windham and a hair appointment with Dr. Ruth.
+Hear about some “close encounters” on the storytelling journey, including an unexpected hair appointment with Dr. Ruth.

 Dishing the Dirt: Gardening Stories